Have you been charged with an offence? A guide to appearing in the Magistrates Court

 Other bail conditions could include:

-• Bail with residential or reporting conditions — you will have to live at a certain address and report to a particular police station during the week on certain days
+• bail with residential or reporting conditions — you will have to live at a certain address and report to a particular police station during the week on certain days

-• Bail with a surety — you agree to pay a certain amount of money to the court if you do not appear at the next mention date
+• bail with a surety — you agree to pay a certain amount of money to the court if you do not appear at the next mention date

-• No bail — if you are not given bail you will be kept in custody until your next mention date.
+• no bail — if you are not given bail you will be kept in custody until your next mention date.
 This may be because you have a record of failing to appear, the court thinks you are at risk of committing further offences or for some other legal reason.

 Scenario 1 — How to ask for an adjournment